Jaswar/QCC-Project/README.md

 To get the ground truth expectation values (and the differences), it is sufficient to run `python ground_truth.py` in the `project` directory in the virtual environment.
 This will generate plots `ground_truths.png` and `differences.png` in the `out` directory.

+## Notes

+The files `project/expert_setting.py` and `project/thompson_sampling.py` can be safely ignored.
+They were used in some early experiments or have not been finished.
+They are left as they could be used for future work (especially Thompson sampling, see the paper).

+All three protocols introduce extra classical communication.
+This is necessary for synchronization during ground truth computation.
+This synchronization does not functionally change the distillation protocols and can be skipped during the analysis of the protocols.